|Value||Eligibility||Open date||Close date|

 b.
 This gift fund was conducted by an appeal in 1992 in memory of Dame Leonie Kramer, an Australian academic, educator and professor.
 She is notable as the first female professor of English in Australia, first woman to chair the Australian Broadcasting Corporation and the first female chancellor of the University of Sydney.

 a.
-This Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled to study a Masters by Research or PhD within the Department of English, School of Literature, Art and Media, Faculty of Arts and Social Sciences at the University of Sydney.
+This Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled to study a Masters by Research or PhD in English and Writing within the School of Art, Communication and English, Faculty of Arts and Social Sciences at the University of Sydney.

 b.
 Applicants must conduct research in Australian Literature.